 Eating from the Wind

-You were born it is said from the age of stones and yet many spend a good amount of time wary and fearful of you: Ear Cutter, Devil’s Needle.
-Many have fallen and been split open before you and some have tried to reunite with your radiant armor in a way that belittles this token of life.
-With that immaculate compound eye could you not have prevented those who would throw away the favor of living from doing so by perhaps removing their wings?
+Without regret.
+Without regard.
+Primitive.
+You were born, it is said, from the age of stones.
+And yet, many spend a good amount of time wary and fearful of you: “Ear Cutter,” “Devil’s Needle,” they call you.
+Many have fallen and been split open before you, and some have tried to reunite with your radiant armor.
+With that immaculate compound eye of yours, could you not have stopped those who would throw away the favor of living by removing their wings?

 How Not to Destroy that Which We Fear

-Seems that the late 60’s and early 70’s were rife with apocalyptic insect disaster movies.
+Seems the late 60s and early 70s were rife with insect apocalyptic movies.
 Bugs grew gigantic.
 Swarmed cities.
-Hollowed out the earth.
+Hollowed out the Earth.
 Got mutated by meteors.
-Grew hungry for something beyond what was already largely available…that would be our species.
-Cockroaches, ants, bees, spiders—the insects that essentially, by their appearance and various methods of interacting with the world, comprise the bulk of insecticidal advertising campaigns.
-Stamp out the bugs, keep them underfoot and under control for they will ruin your home (termites), you pets (fleas), your day (locusts).
+Grew hungry for something beyond what was already largely available (us).
+Cockroaches, ants, bees, spiders—the insects that essentially, by their appearance and methods of interacting with the world, comprise the bulk of insecticidal advertising campaigns.
+Stamp out the bugs, keep them underfoot and under control, for they will ruin your home (termites), your pets (fleas), your day (locusts).

 Perhaps there is a line over which the end is not all that dark, the bell not so dour.
 Remember: a little amber goes a long way as a steadfast preservative.
-Surely the creatures one encounters on that side of the line are not all as uncommon as we think.
+Surely, the creatures one encounters on that side of the line are not all as uncommon as we think.

-What We Fail to See
+Segments We Fail to See

-A teen suicide riding in the same drawn carriage as a teen pregnancy?
-The dad removes himself from the picture…removes himself even from being an idea for the whole picture.
-The picture now is, well, broken.
-Was his situation really as dire so as to see himself compelled not to choose between Scylla and Charybdis, essentially choosing instead not the lesser of two evils but just evil period?
-A selfless life devoted to the mother of his child and the child itself would have served as his salvation and yet the selfish exit, his Scylla and Charybdis, guided him toward the whirling mind, the bells.
+A teen suicide riding in the same drawn carriage as a teen pregnancy.
+The dad removes himself from the picture.
+Removes himself even the idea of the whole picture.
+The picture is broken.
+Was his situation really so dire that he was compelled not to choose between Scylla and Charybdis, choosing, instead, not the lesser of two evils but just evil period?
+A selfless life devoted to the mother of his child would have served as his salvation.
+And yet, the selfish exit, his Scylla and Charybdis, guided him toward the whirling mind, the bells.
 Were his options really that narrow?

 Heft of Blade, Flit of Wing

-Make me a Postcard…
+Make me a Postcard

-Pterostigma; an evolutionary edge eluding the noose of slow time and rapid change.
+“Pterostigma; an evolutionary edge eluding the noose of slow time and rapid change.”